molecule/molecule.github.io/_trips/hiking-in-tent-rocks-new-mexico.md

 <p>  {{ page.description }} </p>

 There are two hikes, the "cave loop" and the "slot canyon" hike.
 We did both in about 3 hours, taking our time.
-The total distance was about 4.3 miles.
-This hike is very very popular, and I recommend getting to the entrance before 9:30am if you don't want to wait in line for an hour and a half.
-They won't even let your car into the park if it's at capacity, and they also won't let you park at the entrance and walk in (which would be 4 miles through privately-owned Cochiti territory).
+The total distance was about 4.3 miles. <b>This hike is very very popular, and I recommend getting to the entrance before 9:30am if you don't want to wait in line for an hour and a half.</b> They won't even let your car into the park if it's at capacity, and they also won't let you park at the entrance and walk in (which would be 4 miles through privately-owned Cochiti territory).
+In fact, we arrived at 11am and were turned away, so we came back the next morning at 9am and had a much better time.

 <div style="float: left; text-align:center; width:300px; padding:10px; font-size:8px; line-height:8px">
 <img src="/src/img/tent-rocks/slot-canyon.JPG" alt="slot canyon view of sky" class="rotate90" style="border: 1px solid #000" />